-Notice to Industry 2: Freighter aircraft operations personnel - biosecurity requirements
+Notice to Industry 2: Biosecurity requirements for aircraft operations personnel - imported horses

-Under the Biosecurity Act 2015 (the Act), the imported horses are subject to biosecurity control and require an isolation order.
-The isolation provisions include restricted access to enter the controlled area around the plane/horses and decontamination requirements for those admitted to the controlled area.
+Under the Biosecurity Act 2015 (the Act), imported horses are subject to biosecurity control and require an isolation order.
+The isolation provisions include restricted access to enter the controlled area around the aircraft/horses and decontamination requirements for those admitted to the controlled area.

-These conditions apply to all freighter aircraft operations personnel who have permission to enter the controlled area to assist with the arrival of horses by freighter aircraft.
-Personnel include cargo handlers, airport ground staff operators, air crew members and horse transport drivers.
+These conditions apply to all aircraft operations personnel who have permission to enter the controlled area to assist with the import of horses by aircraft.
+Personnel include cargo handlers, airport ground staff operators and air crew members.

 Permission to enter the controlled area is subject to the following conditions:

-- The airline must appoint a co-ordinator to assist the Department of Agriculture (the department), in managing the clearance of horses.
+- The airline must appoint a co-ordinator to assist the Department of Agriculture, Water and the Environment (the department), in managing the clearance of horses.

-- All personnel must work cooperatively and comply with directions from biosecurity officers.
+- All personnel must work cooperatively and comply with biosecurity officer directions.

 - Appropriate personnel/contractors must be available for cleaning the aircraft and/or corral.

-- The following table outlines what equipment is required for the clearance and who must supply it:
+- The following table outlines what equipment is required for the airport clearance of imported horses and who must supply it:

 |Equipment||Responsibility for supply|